All Episodes

 He or she should be.

-John Conyer should be gone.
+John Conyers should be gone.

 One of the most corrupt members of the House, now found in specific detail to be corrupt.

-And by the way, he has six things he has to agree to do, and there has to be a monitor on the uh worksheets of his staff so that he doesn't do it again.
+And by the way, he has six things he has to agree to do, and there has to be a monitor on the worksheets of his staff so that he doesn't do it again.

 Oh, that's all it takes.

-Judiciary committee, here I come.
+Judiciary Committee, here I come.

 But Pelosi has said, Speaker Pelosi has said, maybe we won't be swearing Mr. Buchanan in on a Koran or otherwise.

-There was cheating down there in Florida, that's right.
+There was cheating down there in Florida.

 Notice how that everywhere a Democrat won, they were using those machines too.

-No protest whatsoever from Pelosi or any other Democrat as to any Democrat win when the machines were in use, even the ones that are owned by a company uh influenced by Hugo Chavez, which is another interesting detail from the last campaign.
+No protest whatsoever from Pelosi or any other Democrat as to any Democrat win when the machines were in use, even the ones that are owned by a company influenced by Hugo Chavez, which is another interesting detail from the last campaign.

 So let's take a call and get into your thoughts.